HAW-RN/protocol/protocol/03_0_encoding.md

 A message is made up of two JSON strings, one for the header and the other for the data.

 ### Header
 The header is always 53 _UTF-8_ characters long.
-That means the payload should be exactly 53 bytes long, encoded big endian.
+That means the payload should be exactly 53 bytes long.

 This allows the receiving side to first fill an input buffer with the data for exactly one JSON string, and extract further information from there.
 The content of the header is `{"length":"01234","crc32":"0123456789","type_id":"1"}`, or formatted to look more legible:
 ```json